foreveremain/2024/program_ismb.md

 experience, including reflections on data, task and user triangle as well as the challenges of multidisciplinary working styles.

-**Bio:** Tatiana von Landesberger is a full professor of Computer Science – Visualization at University of Cologne, Germany.
+**Speaker Biography:** Tatiana von Landesberger is a full professor of Computer Science – Visualization at University of Cologne, Germany.
 She received a PhD in 2010 and finished her habilitation in 2017 at TU Darmstadt, Germany.
 Her research focuses on information visualization and visual analytics of spatio-temporal and network